cm401/covid_eco_epi_var/README.md

 # Modelling the interaction of SARS-CoV-2 transmission intensity, excess deaths and the economy

-## Requirements & Installation
+## Requirements

 -   R v4.0 or above required.
 The latest version of R can be downloaded [here](https://cloud.r-project.org/bin/).
 (For macOS with an M1 chip, make sure to install R 4.1.0 for arm64)

 -   [brms](https://cran.r-project.org/web/packages/brms/index.html) v2.17 or above is required to fit Bayesian multi-level models using [stan](https://mc-stan.org/).

+-   [pacman](https://cran.r-project.org/web/packages/pacman/index.html) to manage required packages to run the code

+-   [here](https://cran.r-project.org/web/packages/here/index.html) to navigate / find files

 ## Running the model

+-   `run_model.R` contains the code to run the model

 ## Disclaimer